LiKaiy1/volatility/HW5/HW5_alpha.md

 #HW 5
 This R notebook is created by Kaiyi Li for volatility class homework 5 at 10:27 AM Friday, March 20, 2020.

+Github link:

 ##1.
 Before anything started, we read the dataset spd.csv